 Don’t gush over Dow 27,000.
 Never mind the S&P 500 summiting 3000.

-Which makes this an apt moment to evaluate whether this market is developing worn-out or taking part in a 2nd (third?
+This makes this an apt moment to evaluate whether this market is developing worn-out or taking part in a 2nd (third?
 Fourth?) wind.

 inRead invented by using Teads